MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-set-up-cash-customers.md

 ---
-    title: How to Set Up Cash Customers | Microsoft Docs
+    title: How to Set Up Cash Customers
     description: This topic describes the steps to set up customer who pays in cash.
     services: project-madeira
     documentationcenter: ''